Pinpoint tests — car equipped with OSC

 No

-A13: INTERNAL DRIVE AXLE GEARBOX HARNESS CHECK FOR OPEN CIRCUIT
+A13: CHECK THE INTERNAL AXLE TRANSMISSION WIRING HARNESS FOR AN OPEN CIRCUIT

-- SSD - between pin 9 of the transaxle internal wiring harness connector and pin 9 of the transaxle internal wiring harness solenoid valve connector
+- SSD - between pin 9 of the internal transmission wiring harness connector in the block with the driving axle and pin 9 of the solenoid valve connector of the internal transmission wiring harness in the block with the driving axle

 Yes